rajch/voxel-dockerclient/README.md

 ## What is it not?
 voxel-dockerclient is not a serious tool for working with docker.
 It's a fun project (which may grow up to be a teaching aid someday).

+> WARNING: Please use voxel-dockerclient on your local machine only.
+> It currently doesn't support authentication.
+> Every player should be considered a root user!

 ## How to run voxel-dockerclient
 ### Using the docker image
 The easiest way is to pull the docker image, and run from that.
 The steps are as follows: